Analytic233/GAS-attack/README.md

 The artifact supports two complementary workflows:

 1. Running the C++ programs for statistical verification, the toy attack, and the full grouped-equation attack pipeline.
-2. Running lightweight Python scripts that compute Table 5 and Table 6 values directly from the paper's formulas, without generating the full experimental dataset.
+2. Running Python scripts that compute Table 5 and Table 6 values directly from the paper's formulas.

 # Build